developer-zebra/developer-zebra-site/src/stagenow/3-4/download/index.md

 1. **Visit the [StageNow page on Zebra Support Central](https://www.zebra.com/us/en/support-downloads/software/developer-tools/stagenow.html)**.
 2. **Scroll to the compatibility chart at bottom of the page to confirm support for the target device(s)**.
-3. Download and the .exe package corresponding to the intended target device(s).
+3. Download the .exe package corresponding to the intended target device(s).
 4. Return to the [StageNow installation page](../installing) for further instructions.